AlemDevCo/devconnect_ads/terms.md

 #### 8. Contact Information

 8.1.
-For any questions or concerns regarding these terms and conditions, please contact us at [Your Contact Email].
+For any questions or concerns regarding these terms and conditions, please contact us on Discord at itsalem.